Autosea/autosea.github.io/_posts/2018-04-22-active-passive.md

 ![Sensor-rigg]({{site.url}}/assets/sensorrigg.jpeg)

 ## Scope
 The goal of this project is to develop a system for fusion between a 360 camera rig and a radar onboard Maritime Robotics' test vehicle Telemetron.
+The work will build upon a previous specialization project and master thesis on lidar-camera fusion.

 ## Proposed Tasks for the 5th year project